zzxwill/odps/intl.en-US/User Guide/SQL/Select Operation/UNION ALL/UNION [DISTINCT].md

 SELECT explode(array(3, 1)) AS (a) UNION ALL SELECT explode(array(0, 4, 2)) AS (a) ORDER BY a LIMIT 3;
 ```

-The returned results are as follows:
+The returned result is as follows:

 ```